-owner The owner of the Bitbucket repository.
-All Bitbucket Urls are of the form https://bitbucket.org/ owner/slug/.

-slug The name of the Bitbucket repository.

-branch A single branch or a list of branches which should be processed.
-If it is None (the default) all pull requests are used.

-pollInterval Interval in seconds between polls, default is 10 minutes.

-pollAtLaunch Determines when the first poll occurs.
-True = immediately on launch, False = wait for one pollInterval (default).

-category Set the category to be used for the changes produced by the BitbucketPullrequestPoller.
-This will then be set in any changes generated by the BitbucketPullrequestPoller, and can be used in a Change Filter for triggering particular builders.

-project Set the name of the project to be used for the BitbucketPullrequestPoller.
-This will then be set in any changes generated by the BitbucketPullrequestPoller, and can be used in a Change Filter for triggering particular builders.

-pullrequest_filter A callable which takes one parameter, the decoded Python object of the pull request JSON.
+- owner The owner of the Bitbucket repository.
+All Bitbucket Urls are of the form https://bitbucket.org/owner/slug/. - slug The name of the Bitbucket repository. - branch A single branch or a list of branches which should be processed.
+If it is None (the default) all pull requests are used. - pollInterval Interval in seconds between polls, default is 10 minutes. - pollAtLaunch Determines when the first poll occurs.
+True = immediately on launch, False = wait for one pollInterval (default). - category Set the category to be used for the changes produced by the BitbucketPullrequestPoller.
+This will then be set in any changes generated by the BitbucketPullrequestPoller, and can be used in a Change Filter for triggering particular builders. - project Set the name of the project to be used for the BitbucketPullrequestPoller.
+This will then be set in any changes generated by the BitbucketPullrequestPoller, and can be used in a Change Filter for triggering particular builders. - pullrequest_filter A callable which takes one parameter, the decoded Python object of the pull request JSON.
 If the it returns False the pull request is ignored.
 It can be used to define custom filters based on the content of the pull request.
 See the Bitbucket documentation for more information about the format of the response.
-By default the filter always returns True.

-usetimestamps parse each revision's commit timestamp (default is True), or ignore it in favor of the current time (so recently processed commits appear together in the waterfall page)
+By default the filter always returns True. - usetimestamps parse each revision's commit timestamp (default is True), or ignore it in favor of the current time (so recently processed commits appear together in the waterfall page) - encoding This parameter is deprecated and has no effects.
+Author's name and commit message are always parsed in 'utf-8'.

-encoding Set encoding will be used to parse author's name and commit message.
-Default encoding is 'utf-8'.